Evo Morales: Statutory rape investigation

 The woman was later identified as 19-year-old Noemí Meneses when a statement to police was leaked.
 In the statement she said she had been in a romantic relationship with Morales since May 2020, and had no previous relations with him.
 The Bolivian police subsequently placed her under house arrest from which she escaped and fled to Argentina with her parents.
 After arriving in Argentina, Meneses wrote a letter to the Bolivian Ombudsman saying that the police had kept her from eating for two days and threatened to prosecute her for sedition and terrorism unless she said that she had been in a relationship with Morales.
 She wrote that the police had "forced [her] to testify under pressure, without a lawyer".
 Alleged evidence to corroborate a long-term romantic relationship between Morales and Meneses was obtained and subsequently published by Bolivian and Spanish press, including excerpts from 101 pages of text conversations and phone records between the two, 90 photos of the pair in various locations (including the presidential palace, the presidential jet and in Buenos Aires) and travel receipts of three trips by Meneses to Mexico and Argentina since Morales' exile.
-Several sources note that Washington Post journalist, John Lee Anderson, mentions a young girl in Evo's company which was alluded to be Meneses.
+Several sources observe that Washington Post journalist John Lee Anderson mentions a young girl in Evo's company which was alluded to be Meneses.
 Evo and the girl exchanged glances and Anderson noted that "At some point, Morales interrupted our conversation to tell my photographer not to take photos of the woman".
 Anderson later affirmed the girl as being Meneses and stated that he chose the inclusion of her appearance in his article very carefully.
 The 2020 MAS presidential candidate, Luis Arce Catacora, confirmed that he took a photo with Meneses during Morales' exile in Buenos Aires, but denied knowing her identity.
 Meneses says she met Evo Morales when she was 16 years old during the 2015 carnival season.
 The declaration data indicates that she was born in 2001, implying that she was 14 years old when she met Morales.
 The circumstances of her arrest are further disputed as well as the use of a stolen government vehicle.

 On 21 August 2020, an unrelated complaint of a second statutory rape case was filed against Morales.
 In this complaint, it is claimed that Morales had a child with a 15 year old and that he is named as the father on the birth certificate.
 In response, Morales claimed that the complaint was part of a "dirty war" by the interim government against him.
+The request to arrest Morales was rejected by a judge.
+On 3 October 2024, justice minister Cesar Siles said an investigation into the alleged statutory rape was still ongoing.
+A few days later, Morales failed to attend a hearing on the case, which prompted prosecutors to announce plans to have him arrested.
+This in turn led to demonstrations by his supporters that left at least one police officer injured and 12 protesters arrested.